 |

-claim that the freighter Hennepin
+the claim that the freighter Hennepin

 was the first self-unloading vessel on the Great Lakes.
 Lafferty is a